dajmcdon/tamara-site/teaching.md

 * SPAN 550: Porn Lit: Critical Approaches to Erotic Literature in Latin America and Spain
 * SPAN 490: Assassination, Disappearance, Impunity: Latin American Detective Fiction and the Nation State
 * SPAN 365: Modern Magics: Spanish-American Literature and Culture since the 1820s
-* LAST 303: Indigenous Peoples, Globalization, and Labour in Latin America (visit the [LAST303 blog](https://blogs.ubc.ca/indigenouslabour/) to learn about podcasting as a learning outcome and to listen to student podcast episodes.)
+* LAST 303: Indigenous Peoples, Globalization, and Labour in Latin America (visit the [course blog](https://blogs.ubc.ca/indigenouslabour/) to learn about podcasting as a learning outcome and to listen to student podcast episodes.)
 * LAST 303: Indigenous Foodways and Literature in Latin America

 ### Indiana University Bloomington, Department of Spanish and Portuguese, Latino Studies Program (2012-2018)